watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

 1. From the Kubernetes dashboard, under "Workloads", select "Deployments".

-2. Click the triple vertical dots on the right of the "web" deployment and then select "Delete".
-When prompted, click "Delete" again.
+2. Select the triple vertical dots on the right of the "web" deployment and then choose "Delete".
+When prompted, select "Delete" again.

     ![A screenshot of the Kubernetes management dashboard showing how to delete a deployment.](media/Ex2-Task4.2.png)

 3. From the Kubernetes dashboard, under "Discovery and Load Balancing", select "Services".

-4. Click the triple vertical dots on the right of the "web" service and then select "Delete".
-When prompted, click "Delete" again.
+4. Select the triple vertical dots on the right of the "web" service and then choose "Delete".
+When prompted, select "Delete" again.

     ![A screenshot of the Kubernetes management dashboard showing how to delete a deployment.](media/Ex2-Task4.4.png)